 With no one at home to care for him, he dropped out of school and ran away.
 The statistics would say he had no chance for a future.

-Allen wound up at Bethel Bible Village, where his House Parents, Floyd and Deborah Richardson, introduced him to a Christ-centered and purpose-driven approach to life.
+Instead, Allen Green landed at Bethel Bible Village, where his House Parents, Floyd and Deborah Richardson, introduced him to a Christ-centered and purpose-driven approach to life.
 He still faced struggles, but he learned the value of grit and perseverance.